 Dr Alika Goodwin obtained a First-class degree in Psychology whilst also completing foundation degrees in counselling, psychotherapy and group analysis.
 She then completed her Doctorate in Counselling Psychology at City University, University of London.

-Dr Goodwin utilises evidence-based treatments, with expertise in Mentalisation Based Therapy (MBT) as an accredited MBT practitioner.
+Dr Goodwin uses an integrative approach harnessing a number of therapeutic techniques (either in isolation or combination).
+She utilises evidence-based treatments, with expertise in Mentalisation Based Therapy (MBT) as an accredited MBT practitioner.
 She has trained in Schema Therapy and she also undertook specialised training in Dynamic Interpersonal Therapy at the UCL Anna Freud Centre.
-She works with empathic curiosity and a dedication to tailoring treatment to the unique and evolving needs of her clients.
-She uses an integrative approach harnessing a number of therapeutic techniques (either in isolation or combination).
-She believes in the importance of the therapeutic relationship and its role in effective therapy.
 Dr Goodwin works within a person-centred framework providing a safe and supportive environment for her clients to explore and make sense of their feelings, thoughts and patterns in relationships.

 Dr Goodwin is also the group lead at the clinic bringing many years of experience of psychoeducational and therapeutic groups.
 She is currently developing and delivering some of the groups available at the clinic.
-Alongside her clinical work, Dr Goodwin is passionate about reducing the stigma attached to mental health.
 She has a specialist interest in the wellbeing of trainee and accredited psychologists.
 She has taught and trained students and professionals in a variety of contexts to reduce stigma and improve client experiences of treatment.